open-data-fabric/open-data-fabric/rfcs/013-yaml-enum-representation.md

 - [ ] Forwards-compatible

 ## Summary
-Prpoposes to use `kind: PascalCaseVariantName` convention to standardize how enum variants are differentiated in YAML / JSON serialization format.
+Proposes to use `kind: PascalCaseVariantName` convention to standardize how enum variants are differentiated in YAML / JSON serialization format.

 ## Motivation
 Currently the spec does not specify how enum variants must be differentiated between when ODF structures are serialized in YAML / JSON form.